All students not born in Canada must submit to the Office of the Registrar a proof of status document by the dates specified below.

 A permanent resident within the meaning of the Immigration and Refugee Protection Act:

-- A person who has been granted “permanent resident” status and has not had that status revoked; or
+- A person who has acquired permanent resident status and has not subsequently lost that status

 - Permanent Residence Card or Confirmation of Landing, or Record of Landing.